berry-cs/sinbad/docs/quick-start-python.md

 ds.print_description()
 ````

-* The `set_param` method is used to supply the name+value pair that is ultimately add to the URL to fetch the data.
-If you wanted to, you could also have just included the entire constructed URL in the `connect` call: `ds = Data_Source.connect("http://api.worldbank.org/v2/en/country/PER?downloadformat=csv")`.
+* The `set_param` method is used to supply the name+value pair that is ultimately added to the URL to fetch the data.
+If you wanted to, you could have just included the entire constructed URL in the `connect` call: `ds = Data_Source.connect("http://api.worldbank.org/v2/en/country/PER?downloadformat=csv")`.

 * If you manually download the file provided by the CSV link, you will find it is a ZIP archive with a few files inside.
 Thus, we use `ds.set_option("file-entry", ...")` to specify the file that we want to extract from the ZIP file.

-* If you open up and example that particular CSV file (in a text editor or in Microsoft Excel, for example) you'll see that there are a few rows at the beginning of the file that are either empty or contain metadata.
+* If you open up and examine that particular CSV file (in a text editor or in Microsoft Excel, for example) you'll see that there are a few rows at the beginning of the file that are either blank or contain metadata.
 The fifth line of the file then actually provides the header labels of the data, followed by the remaining rows of actual data.
 So, we use the `"skip-rows"` option to tell Sinbad to skip the first 4 lines.
 Each different type of data source has its own options that it recognizes.
 The `"skip-rows"` option is specific to data in CSV format.

 * Another common option for CSV files is `"header"`.
 Sometimes a CSV file might not include a header.
-Or, as in the case of our World Bank data file, we might want to use different labels for the fields rather than the ones provided.
+Or, as in the case of our World Bank data file, we might want to use our own labels for the fields rather than the ones provided.
 Thus, we could provide an alternate set of option settings:

   ````
   ds.set_option("skip-rows", "5")